knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 ---
-title: "Kubernetes event using the API Server Source"
+title: "API Server Source"
 linkTitle: "Kubernetes event"
 weight: 50
 type: "docs"
 ---

 This example shows how to wire [Kubernetes cluster events](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#event-v1-core), using the API Server Source, for consumption by a function that has been implemented as a Knative Service.

 ## Before you begin